e-Edition FAQ

 Yes, however you may notice that the download time is considerably longer than that of a high speed internet connection.
 We recommend using a dial-up connection speed of at least 56.6k.

-Why can’t I see the e-Edition?
+Why can’t I see the Print Replica?

-The only way to print articles or images from the e-Edition is to first download the PDF version by clicking the “Download” icon in the bottom tool bar (see “How can I read the article text in the full page display of the paper?” above). e-Edition will be saved to your machine as a PDF file, thus it is viewed through Adobe Acrobat Reader.
+The only way to print articles or images from the Print Replica is to first download the PDF version by clicking the “Download” icon in the bottom tool bar (see “How can I read the article text in the full page display of the paper?” above).
+The Print Replica will be saved to your machine as a PDF file, thus it is viewed through Adobe Acrobat Reader.
 Because of the original size of the PDF files, which are the same size as the full-scale print edition (11.5 inches by 22.5 inches), when you are attempting to print a page, you are limited to the print settings Adobe Acrobat Reader provides.
 Most personal printers print on 8.5 x 11 inch paper, and a full newspaper page would be difficult or impossible to read when scaled down to fit on standard 8.5 x 11 paper.

 For more information on printing large-scale PDFs, please see your Adobe Acrobat Reader’s “Help” menu, or visit Adobe’s Help Center.